bugzilla/bugzilla/docs/en/rst/using/understanding.rst

 *\*Time Tracking:*
    This form can be used for time tracking.
-   To use this feature, you have to be blessed group membership specified by the ``timetrackinggroup`` parameter.
+   To use this feature, you have to be a member of the group specified by the :param:`timetrackinggroup` parameter.
 See :ref:`time-tracking` for more information.

    Orig.
 Est.:
        This field shows the original estimated time.